saulakh/path-planning/README.md

 After resolving these issues, the car was able to drive over 10 miles without an incident several times, which was enough for this project.

 I continued running the simulation, and found a few other areas for improvement.
 Occasionally, the ego vehicle starts to change lanes when the car ahead slows down, so the ego car comes back to its original lane.
-In this situation, sometimes the car swerves or attempts double lane changes, and exceed the 3 second outside of lane limit.
+In this situation, sometimes the car swerves or attempts double lane changes, and triggers the 3 second outside of lane warning.
 To resolve this issue, I could add a flag for the car to wait a few seconds before attempting another lane change.

 ![image](https://user-images.githubusercontent.com/74683142/126872767-0156db76-2eca-43a5-ba87-ce12821fa434.png)